EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 scores for the released credentials without revealing their private parameters
 ◦ the protocol uses homomorphic encryption
-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-21/51

 Point-based trust management model – 5
 • The solution can model only the additive characteristic of privacy
 • The client and server must agree on the universe of possible credential types (it may compromise the conﬁdentiality of the